-The research components of the analysis will include designs of the two types of roofing systems and determine the impacts on the cost and schedule of the project.
-Also, a "buy back" analysis will be conducted to determine how much time it would take to pay for the new structure.
-Additionally, client research will be performed to determine any additional cost savings using a green roof and/or PV roof in an effort to make this analysis more appealing.
+The research components of the analysis will primary estimate the cost and schedule comparisons.
+Additionally, client research will be performed to determine any additional cost savings using a green roof in an effort to make this analysis more appealing.
+As mentioned above, the sound isolation will be researched to determine if green roof is an adequate solution to this problem.